cgillinger/Skysplitter-desktop/Readme.md

    - For security, use an App Password instead of your main password
    - Generate an App Password at [Bluesky App Passwords](https://bsky.app/settings/app-passwords)
 3. Enter or paste your long text
+4. (Optional) Add a URL in the dedicated link field
-4. Click "Split" to preview how the text will be divided
+5. Click "Split" to preview how the text will be divided
-5. Click "Post Thread" to publish your posts
+6. Click "Post Thread" to publish your posts

 ## Security Note